wandb/docs/docs/support/logging_block_training.md

 tags:
    - None
 ---
 "Is the logging function lazy?
-I don't want to be dependent on the network to send the results to your servers and then carry on with my local operations."
+I don't want to depend on the network to send results to your servers while executing local operations."

-Calling `wandb.log` writes a line to a local file; it does not block any network calls.
-When you call `wandb.init` we launch a new process on the same machine that listens for filesystem changes and talks to our web service asynchronously from your training process.
+The `wandb.log` function writes a line to a local file and does not block network calls.
+When calling `wandb.init`, a new process starts on the same machine.
+This process listens for filesystem changes and communicates with the web service asynchronously, allowing local operations to continue uninterrupted.